nm6795/main_repo/Github_200_Learning_and_Preparations.md

 Worklow -> Job -> Steps -> Actions

-what is github packages : is used to store artifacts in github
+what is github packages? : is used to store artifacts in github what is github pyblish ?

 Implement GitHub Actions for CI/CD | AZ400-DesigningandImplementingMicrosoftDevOpsSolutions